tradle/tradleconf/README.md

 ### Install and load current configuration

 Note: the below instructions are for managing a single MyCloud instance.
-If you are managing multiple instances, do so from separate directories.

 1. Install `tradleconf` globally: `npm install -g @tradle/conf` (you may need `sudo` depending on how you installed Node.js)
 1. Create a new directory in which you will keep your configuration.
 In it, initialize your configuration with `tradleconf init`.
 This will create a file called `.env`